cvaisnor/cvaisnor/README.md

 * Working with a team for the IBM / University of Florida 10-week Hackathon

 #### Future:
-* Starting a Master's Program in Artifical Intelligence in Spring / Fall of 2022 (actively applying)
+* Starting a Master's Program in Artificial Intelligence in Spring / Fall of 2022 (actively applying)
 * Work as a machine learning engineer / data science intern before the Master's program starts

 ## Please reach out if you want to collaborate or chat! 💬